 Getting a flu shot helps protect you from coming down with the flu.
 Because the flu viruses change from year to year, you need a shot every year.
-While it does not always provide total protection, it is worth getting one.

 Things You Should Know About Getting a Flu Shot:

 - Flu season begins as early as October and can last through May. - Each year, 5 to 20 percent of the U.S. population gets the flu, tens of thousands are hospitalized and thousands die from flu-related illness. - People older than six months should get a flu shot every year.
 This includes healthy people and people with chronic diseases. - You need a flu shot every year because flu viruses change from year to year. - It takes about two weeks after vaccination for antibodies to develop in the body and provide protection against the influenza virus. - There is still a possibility you could get the flu even if you are vaccinated.